Getting Help

 Double Check Your Code

 When something doesn’t work in your code, the first step is to double check it.
 Read it carefully, word by word.
-You’ll inevitably have typos, missing words, misplaced code and often times you’ll be able to fix things just by reading again with more attention.
+There can be typos, missing words, unclosed brackets, misplaced code, a missing dependency, and the list goes on.
+Often you’ll be able to fix things just by reading again with more attention.

 Read The Error

-It might seem obvious, but even experienced developers sometimes just don’t read the errors.
+It might seem obvious, but even experienced developers sometimes just don’t read the errors the compiler provides.
 More often than not, the solution will be contained in the error message.
-Software these days is being written with special attention to error messages to help debugging and you’ll be surprised with how much you can solve by just carefully reading its contents.
+Software these days is being written with special attention to error messages to help troubleshooting these issues.
+You’ll be surprised with how much you can solve by just carefully reading its contents.

 Look It Up

 The next step is to look your error up.
-Basically you have to ask google or chat gpt.
-When you’re hired you’ll be searching for stuff on your favourite search engine dozens of times a day.
+Basically you have to ask google or your favourite AI tool.
+When you’re hired you’ll be talking to your AI assistant or searching for stuff on your favourite search engine dozens of times a day.
 I still remember my first day on my first job, when a senior dev was helping me with some Javascript code and he searched for something on google.
 It was an eye-opener.
 Everyone does it.
 It doesn’t mean lack of knowledge, it just means humans aren’t robots that have everything accessible in a hard drive in their brains.
-Instead, the best developers know where to look.
+Instead, the best developers simply know where to look.

 For the first few years of your journey, rest assure that most of your questions will have been answered before.
 When you run into a problem without previous answers, chances are you didn’t ask the question correctly.
 The best way to do it is to copy and paste your error, verbatim.
 Except, of course, for the part that’s specific to your application.